jez/blog/source/_posts/2021-05-29-union-types-checked-exceptions.markdown

 }
 ```

-The `throws` keyword declares that in addition to the method's argument
+The `throws` keyword is a part of the method's signature, just like
-types and return type, it might also throw `MyException`.
-If a method
+argument and return types.
+It declares that this method might throw
+`MyException`.

+Since it's a part of this method's signature the `throws` annotation
+will be checked at all call sites (just like argument and return types).
+A method containing calls to `doThing` must either `catch` all mentioned
+exceptions or repeat any maybe-thrown-but-uncaught exceptions in its own
+`throws` clause.

-throws multiple classes of exceptions, they can all be listed:
+If a method throws multiple classes of exceptions, they can all be
+listed:

 ```java
 void doThing() throws MyException, YourException, AnotherException {